What Is Neurogenic Bladder?

 - EEG or EMG.
 An electroencephalograph (EEG) checks to see if there's a problem in your brain.
 An electromyograph (EMG) checks the nerves and muscles in your bladder.

-How Is Neurogenic Bladder Treated?
+Neurogenic Bladder Complications

 If you have OAB, you may need to:

 - Train your bladder.
-You can do this by squeezing your pelvic floor during the day or when you need to pee (Kegel exercises).
+You can do this by squeezing your pelvic floor muscles during the day or when you need to pee (Kegel exercises).

 - Hold it, if you can.
 Delayed voiding is when you wait a few minutes to urinate after you feel the urge.
-The goal is to extend this to a few hours.
+The goal is to extend this time to a few hours.

 - Pee on a schedule.
 You might avoid accidents if you urinate at certain times of the day.